1934-06-03: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 If Stokey accepts this scholarship, he will enter the University of Chicago under its famous new plan, which stresses the importance of individual initiative, discards most of the traditional types of compulsion, such as required class attendance, and allows for rapid progress by exceptional students.
 His award covers half tuition for one year.
 The top twenty-five students in the examination were awarded full scholarships and the next twenty-two were awarded half scholarships.

-1934-06-03: audio---images---comment---transcript---~NOTES~---links---site navigation
+1934-06-03: tour stops---images---audio---transcript---~NOTES~---links---site navigation

 1.